Yichuans/wh-knowledge-lab/README.md

 ### Innovation

+This is the first time that remote sensing images (Landsat 8) are 'collated', and displayed interactively for all natural World Heritage sites at near real time.

-The first application built on external web services (esri's Image Services).
+Additionally, the first application built on external web services (esri's Image Services).
 This is a significant step forward: by doing so, we free ourselves from the laborious, difficult, expensive, and non essential tasks of tracking Landsat 8 imagery as they become available, downloading and processing images, and uploading them to a web based portal for viewing.
 This results in an end product which can then focus on presenting Landsat 8 images, in near real time, for natural World Heritage that self updates and requires no maintenance and little computation power.

-This is the also the first time that remote sensing images (Landsat 8) are collated for all natural World Heritage sites at near real time.

 ### About